-167P/CINEOS is a relatively small comet whose orbit is approximately between Jupiter and Neptune.
+167P/CINEOS is a large comet whose orbit is approximately between Jupiter and Neptune.
 NASA JPL has not classified 167P/CINEOS as potentially hazardous because its orbit does not bring it close to Earth.

 Orbital simulations conducted by NASA JPL's CNEOS do not show any close approaches to Earth.